konfig-dev/openai-sdks/typescript/README.md

 ## Using Next.js Edge Runtime

-If you are using `openai-typescript-sdk` in Next.js runtime make sure to set `useFetch: true` like so:
+If you are using `openai-typescript-sdk` in a Next.js Edge runtime make sure to set `useFetch: true` like so:

 ```typescript
 import { Openai } from "openai-typescript-sdk"